 If the insurance company believes it can advance these defenses or theories, it will file the State Board Form WC-3.
 This filing gives all the parties of interest notice that the insurance company contests its responsibility and will refuse to pay unless ordered to do so by an Administrative Law Judge (ALJ).
 If you receive a State Board Form WC-3, the insurance company is digging its heels in the sand and daring you to retain a lawyer.

+If the insurance company does not have strong defenses, it will simply delay your case in hopes that you will give up and not retain assistance.
+It will move at a snail’s pace under the disguise or pretense of “investigation.”
 If the insurance company is taking several weeks or months to approve your medical treatment with the insurance doctor it directed you to see, then the adjuster is hoping that you will simply give up.
 The adjuster will likely be extremely rude to you or attempt to make you feel like you are a bad person for getting injured on the job.

 Call Our Workers’ Compensation Experts today!

 Fight against these insurance tactics.
 You deserve medical care and income benefits if you were hurt at work.
 Call Ramos & Law today.